telink-semi/telink_private_mesh_sdk/doc/telink_private_mesh_sdk_Release_Note.md

 ### Bug Fixes

-* (Firmware) fix bug: In V1.Q version, Specific Mac Address can cause kite project failed to enter sleep status.
+* (Firmware) fix bug: In V1.Q version, Specific Mac Address can cause 825x project failed to enter sleep status.
 * (android APP) fix bug: OTA progress information will not be updated if killing and restarting the app during the mesh OTA process.
 * (iOS APP) fix bug: if sum of new firmware sizes + 12 is exactly a multiple of 128, app will crash in mesh OTA function.

 ### Features

-* (Firmware) add sleep function for vulture.
+* (Firmware) add sleep function for 827x.

 ### Performance Improvements